Tag Archives: education

 Beginning university

 Very few medieval schoolboys were destined to continue to university, but some did.
-University was preparation for only a few careers: professor, lawyer, doctor, theologian, dropout.
-Dropouts tended to become tutors, stand-up comedians, magicians and alchemists.
-The first university was … Continue reading
+University was preparation for only a few careers: professor, lawyer, doctor, theologian, or dropout.
+Dropouts tended to become private tutors and secretaries, stand-up comedians on a jongleur … Continue reading

 Posted in Medieval cycle of life | Tagged | Leave a comment